ArduPilot/ardupilot_wiki/dev/source/docs/sitl-native-on-windows.rst

 SITL was originally developed on Linux, but can also be built and run *natively* on Windows.
 It can also be run on a virtual machine (Linux) hosted on Windows, Mac OSX, or Linux or by using the Windows Subsytem for Linux (WSL).

-Currently, the simplest way to run SITL on Windows is to build the code and simulate using WSL in Windows:  :ref:`dev:building-setup-windows10`
+Currently, the simplest way to run SITL on Windows is to build the code and simulate using WSL:  :ref:`dev:building-setup-windows10`

-To set up WSL follow these instructions: https://ardupilot.org/dev/docs/building-setup-windows10.html?highlight=wsl#setting-up-the-build-environment-on-windows10-using-wsl1-or-wsl2

 The remainder of this article shows how to build and run :ref:`SITL (Software In The Loop) <sitl-simulator-software-in-the-loop>` *natively* on Windows using Cygwin.
 These commands were tested on Windows 10 with :ref:`MAVProxy <mavproxy:home>` and Copter-4.0.0-dev.